xanthoko/meco/examples/README.md

 ## Examples

-There are 3 example cases each with its own model.
-To run them open up a terminal and a broker.
+There are 3 example cases each with its own MECO model and shared broker and messages models

 ### Starting the broker
-Nodem supports 3 broker communication protocols.
+MECO supports 3 broker communication protocols.
 * AMQP
 * MQTT
 * Redis

-You can declare the connection parameters of the brokers you choose in *broker.dsl*.
+You can declare the connection parameters of the brokers you choose in *brokers.br*.
-To start them in locally use the following commands:
+To start them locally use the following commands:
 * **RABBITMQ**: rabbitmq-server
 * **REDIS**: redis-server
 * **EMQX**: docker run -it --rm --name emqx -p 18083:18083 -p 1883:1883 emqx/emqx:latest